einmensch/Keynoa/README.md

 # numduino
-A Mechanical (Ar/Ge)duino based Numpad firmware is made for arduino Leonardo
+A Mechanical (Ar/Ge)duino based Numpad.
+The firmware is made for the Arduino Leonardo